 SaaS gross margin tells you what percentage of revenue you will retain as gross profit when you sell a single unit (depending on your pricing strategy) of your product or service.
 While gross margin is expressed as a percentage.

 Revenue isn't the only measure of a company's success.
 The higher the gross margin, the more profitable and sustainable its business model becomes.
-According to Key Bank’s 2021 SaaS Survey, the median gross margin for SaaS companies is 80%.
-High gross margins are made possible in SaaS by their typically low cost of delivering services and are what makes them extremely attractive to investors.
+SaaS companies are characterized by high gross margins in comparison to traditional businesses.
+The higher gross margins of SaaS businesses are made possible by their typically low cost of delivering services and are what makes them extremely attractive to investors.

 David Cummings, CEO of Atlanta Ventures, puts it best: “Gross margin is a reflection of how valuable a dollar of revenue is to the business… Margin is one of the main reasons a $10 million revenue company can be more valuable than a $100 million revenue company.”